takurandoro/househand/README.md

 HouseHand is a modern platform connecting households with trusted helpers in Rwanda.
 The platform facilitates task management, bidding, and secure payments for domestic services.

+## Assingment
+Video presentation at the root of this folder - Presentation.p4 Tetsing Results at the root of this folder - Testing.md Testing Proof with different devices and users - https://docs.google.com/document/d/1Fx1tHVdNnOnrI9F_yNgjFdfaRddGG_S60gbvBhi_U_s/edit?usp=sharing deployment - househand.rw

 ## Features

 - **Task Management**: Clients can post tasks with detailed descriptions, budgets, and requirements